neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 * Package substitution from a different stream

 ## Stream limits
 Every package is protected independently by the keys derived from the data stream key and package key context.
 PackageProtector uses *int64* for package numbers.
-Given the max 9223372036854775807 *package number* value and the default 64 KiB *package size* we can expect to protect:
+Given the max 9223372036854775807 *package number* and the default 64 KiB *package size* we can expect to protect:
 * *64 KiB - 49 bytes* of content per package
 * *~511 ZiB* of content per stream key and *associated data* combination